 The new Rock Climbing Instructor

-The Single Pitch Award (SPA) is changing its name to Rock Climbing Instructor (RCI) on 2nd April 2018.
+The Single Pitch Award (SPA) has changed its name to Rock Climbing Instructor (RCI) on 2nd April 2018.

 Why did this happen?